Chairman of the Board of Trustees

 OUR STORY

 At our core, BLP offers a hand-up, not a hand-out.
-By fostering skills development, entrepreneurship, and capacity building, we empower beneficiaries to become self-reliant leaders driving lasting impact in their communities.
-From music’s unifying call in 2012 to today’s holistic programs emphasizing transformative change.
-BLP remains committed to creating shared prosperity, advocating against energy poverty and Food sovereignty, one soul, one community, one song, one tree at a time.
+By fostering skills development, entrepreneurship, and community-led solutions, we empower beneficiaries to become self-reliant leaders.
+From music’s unifying call in 2012 to today’s holistic programs aligned with SDGs and Agenda 2063, we remain committed to shared prosperity, one soul, one community, one song, one tree at a time.

 THE AMAZING PEOPLE BEHIND BLP